alexwlchan/highlight-twitter-alt-text/README.md

 ## Tools

 I have a couple of CSS snippets that will highlight the presence/absence of alt text.
-One adds an overlay that shows the alt text on the image, the other dims images that don't have any:
+One adds an overlay that shows the alt text on the image when you hover over the image, the other dims images that don't have any:

 <table>
   <tr>